apache/pulsar/site2/docs/io-cli.md

 | ` --parallelism` | The source's parallelism factor, that is, the number of source instances to run.
 | `--processing-guarantees` | The processing guarantees (also named as delivery semantics) applied to the source.
 A source connector receives messages from external system and writes messages to a Pulsar topic.
 The `--processing-guarantees` is used to ensure the processing guarantees for writing messages to the Pulsar topic. <br />The available values are ATLEAST_ONCE, ATMOST_ONCE, EFFECTIVELY_ONCE.
 | `--ram` | The RAM (in bytes) that needs to be allocated per source instance (applicable only to the process and Docker runtimes).
-| `-st`, `--schema-type` | The schema type.<br /> Either a builtin schema (for example, AVRO and JSON) or custom schema class name to be used to encode messages emitted from source.
+| `-st`, `--schema-type` | The schema type.<br /> Either a built-in schema (for example, AVRO and JSON) or custom schema class name to be used to encode messages emitted from source.
 | `--source-config` | Source config key/values.
 | `--source-config-file` | The path to a YAML config file specifying the source's configuration.
 | `-t`, `--source-type` | The source's connector provider.